We buy organic veggies and green energy. In the meanwhile, the money in our savings account might be financing a new coal power plant. Sad, but true.

 Learn more about our impact projects.

 Banks need capital to be able to give loans.
 They borrow that money from private investors (like you) or institutional investors (like Tomorrow or our partner Solarisbank) by selling bonds at the stock exchange.
 That’s called refinancing a loan.
 After an agreed period they need to pay back the capital plus interest to the creditor (in this case Tomorrow/Solarisbank).
 At Tomorrow we use your money exclusively to buy bonds which strictly finance sustainable projects.
 Green bonds focus on refinancing environmentally friendly initiatives.
-We invest part of our Tomorrow capital in green bonds issued by Förderbank NRW and Nordic Investment Bank.
+We invest part of our Tomorrow capital in green bonds issued by Förderbank NRW, Nordic Investment Bank, the state of Germany, KommuneKredit and Hochbahn AG.

 These green bonds are issued by Förderbank NRW to exclusively refinance environmentally friendly projects that explicitly address the United Nations Sustainable Development Goals (SDG).
 The bonds were issued for the seventh time in 2019 and have financed numerous green initiatives in North Rhine-Westphalia, Germany in recent years.
 Their main goal is to expand renewable energy and safeguard clean drinking water.
 In the past, for instance, proceeds from the bond have been used to restore the river Emscher, which has ecologically benefitted the region enormously.